 - Don't wait until your baby is extremely hungry or tired.
-Usually this tactic won't work and will leave everyone upset and exhausted.
+Usually, this tactic won't work and will leave everyone upset and exhausted.

 - Try different types of bottle nipples.
 Sometimes a baby will prefer one nipple over another.

-I wouldn't advice giving a baby a bottle until you have talked to your doctor, the mother's milk has sufficiently come in, and the baby is comfortable nursing (around 6 weeks).
-After 6 weeks, one bottle every day or two is usually sufficient for the baby to continue taking the bottle for the next year.
+I wouldn't advise giving a baby a bottle until you have talked to your doctor, the mother's milk has sufficiently come in, and the baby is comfortable nursing (around six weeks).
+After six weeks, one bottle every day or two is usually sufficient for the baby to continue taking the bottle for the next year.

 Always talk to your pediatrician before giving your child a bottle or if you have any concerns.

 Why Should I Give My Baby a Bottle?

 There are multiple reasons you may want to give your child a bottle, but the baby's health must come first: